admarko/admarko.co/README.md

 ## pre-release:

+- fix link not scrolling to top
+- add animation on front page
 - protect api key/more butterClient.js
 - reroute admarko.xyz to admarko.co (think I can do through netlify)
 - cleanup README